GridGain-Demos/spring-data-training/README.md

 **<u>Note</u>**

-Although it is be possible to later versions of the JDK by following the instructions at <https://ignite.apache.org/docs/latest/quick-start/java#running-ignite-with-java-11-or-later>, we strongly suggest that you only use JDK 8 (1.8).
+Although it **is** possible to use later versions of the JDK by following the instructions at <https://ignite.apache.org/docs/latest/quick-start/java#running-ignite-with-java-11-or-later>, **we strongly suggest that you only use JDK 8 (1.8).**

 ## 1. Clone the Project